aer0ss/aerofs/tools/cache/README.md

    debian and ubuntu apt repos to this container, ensuring Dockerfiles remain blissfully unaware of the presence of the proxy.

+ - alpinx: a containerized instance of nginx configured as a caching reverse proxy for Alpine Linux package repository. rawdns performs transparent redicrection to this container, ensuring Dockerfiles remain blissfully unaware of the presence of the proxy.

  - devpi: a containerized instance of a caching pypi proxy server.
    Unfortunately, pip is built in such a way that transparent proxying is impossible, which means Dockerfiles have to be modified to point